A comprehensive guide to essential Persian verbs.

 Persian Verbs in the Present Tense

-• می + root + personal ending.
+• می + verb root + personal ending

-• Present tense: میروم (miravam) – I go.
+• میروم – I go

 Common Persian Verbs Used in Daily Life

-• خریدن (kharidan) – To buy.
+• خریدن (kharidan) – to buy

-من میوه خریدم.
+Example: من میوه خریدم.
 (I bought fruit.)

-• پوشیدن (pooshidan) – To wear.
+• پوشیدن (pooshidan) – to wear

-او لباس میپوشد.
+Example: او لباس میپوشد.
 (He wears clothes.)

-• دوست داشتن (doost dashtan) – To like/love.
+• دوست داشتن (doost dashtan) – to like / love

-• ترسیدن (tarsidan) – To fear.
+• ترسیدن (tarsidan) – to fear

 Find Your Ideal Teacher